blackcodecamp/CloudWebDevelopment/1_2_CreateGHPages.md

     1. Create a new branch
         ```
+        git init
-        git init                           //note: this command initialises the directory and creates a .git file so the git can track things locally.
+        //note: this command initialises the directory and creates a .git file so the git can track things locally.
+        ```
+        Add the your new repository to your local git directory
+        ```
-        git remote add origin <the URL you copied from "quik setup" in the last step should be pasted here. remove the aligator clisps as well>   //note:   we are adding your new remote repository to the new local git directory.
+        git remote add origin <the URL you copied from "quik setup" in the last step should be pasted here>. remove the aligator clisps as well>
+        //note:   we are adding your new remote repository to the new local git directory.
+        ```

+        The command should look like this:
+        ```
-        the command should look like this: git remote add origin https://github.com/jjovah/myressapp5.git
+        git remote add origin https://github.com/jjovah/myressapp5.git
+        ```
+        Create a new branch and switch to the branch
+        ```
         git checkout -b gh-pages          // creating and switchig to our new gh-pages branch.
         ```
     2. Get code for webpage